- Apply Today

 - Graduate Bulletin

 - Graduate School Staff

-The nonprofit sector specialization seeks to provide training for individuals who plan a career in the third sector.
+The Nonprofit Sector specialization is designed for individuals who seek leadership roles in nonprofit organizations.
 Students learn about budgets, board memberships, personnel oversight, corporate statuses, program development, and relations between government and the nonprofit sector.
 This specialization also focuses on the study of topics crucial to urban and international nonprofits, including: inequality; race, ethnicity, and language; social movements; and political participation.

 Rolling admission; this means you may apply any time before August 1 for fall term admissions (June 1 for international applicants) and December 15 for spring term admissions (October 15 for international applicants).
 These are the dates by which your applications must be complete, meaning that all required documentation must be received in the Graduate School by these dates.

 However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships), please be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School: Fall (August) Term: February 15, Spring (January) Term: November 15, Summer (May) Term: April 15.

 - Read all application instructions prior to beginning an application.